MahanVeisi8/RL_practices/Lunar_Lander/D3QN/README.md

 ### **D3QN Agent**

 The `D3QN_agent` class orchestrates the training process.
 Key components include:
-- **Epsilon-Greedy Action Selection**: Chooses actions based on Q-values with exploration controlled by epsilon.
+- **Epsilon-Greedy Action Selection**: Chooses actions based on Q-values, balancing exploration and exploitation.
-- **Learning**: Updates the Q-values using the Double DQN method and the dueling architecture.
+- **Learning**: Updates the Q-values using the Double DQN method and the dueling architecture to ensure stability and efficient learning.
-- **Target Network**: Soft updates ensure that the target network slowly tracks the main network, improving stability.
+- **Target Network**: Soft updates ensure that the target network slowly tracks the main network, further enhancing stability during learning.

 ---